LylChun/EPGminer/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" />

-Three metrics can be calculated for each waveform: frequency, duration, and count.
-These metrics are applied per individual waveform or waveform type in the case of count.
+Three metrics can be calculated for each waveform: frequency, duration, and number.
+These metrics are applied per individual waveform or waveform type in the case of number.
 Note that “C” and “G” were labeled simply as examples and are not representative of true waveform C or G data.

 ``` r
 wave_topfreq(waves)